InfiniTimeOrg/InfiniTime/doc/buildWithVScode.md

 # Build and Develop the project using VS Code

-The .VSCode folder contains configuration files for developing InfiniTime with VS Code.
+The .VS Code folder contains configuration files for developing InfiniTime with VS Code.
 Effort was made to have these rely on Environment variables instead of hardcoded paths.

 ## Environment Setup